Update: Unit Titles (Strengthening Body Corporate Governance and Other Matters) Amendment Bill

 - ensure that planning and funding of long-term maintenance projects is adequate.

-You can read the Finance and Expenditure Committee’s report on the Parliament website.
+You can read about the Parliamentary process for the Bill on the Parliament website.

-Follow the progress of the Bill on the Parliament website.
+You can read the Bill on the Legislation website.

 Published: December 3, 2021